Nicotine stays in the system for approximately 72 hours, though you can test positive for nicotine and its by-products months later.

 - Dopamine is released, giving the sensation of relaxation and happiness

-- Increased heart rate and blood pressure
+- There is an increase in your heart rate and blood pressure

-- Increased alertness
+- Your alertness is heightened

-Nicotine versus Cotinine
+Nicotine vs. Cotinine

 While nicotine is processed fairly quickly in the body, its metabolite – cotinine – lingers.

 Cotinine is a product formed after the chemical nicotine enters the body.– Centers For Disease Control and Prevention

 The half-life of nicotine and cotinine are very different.
 In fact, cotinine’s half-life can be up to about 10 times as long as nicotine’s.